Europe's central bank intensifies focus on climate change

 The bank's mandate established in the basic European Union treaty is to pursue price stability.
 Once that is achieved, it can pursue other goals consistent with the EU's economic policies.

-The bank said it would apply the new strategy starting with its next meeting on July 22.
+The new strategy will be applied starting with the next ECB policy meeting meeting on July 22.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.